leaiannotti/renti-challenge/ReadMe.md

 - At first I decided to do it in React, but I set out to do it in a short time.
 My priority was the backend, until I understood that if I didn't have a frontend there was no way to test it.
 - The functions of borrowing a book or returning it are not working correctly on the frontend
 - I decided to make a first vanilla version with bootstrap so I have something to deliver but happy to do it in React in the future.
+- The style is not as I would like, it is rather standard, just to test that the backend works
+-

 ## Nice to have - future